-Of course, it should be clear that any Intellectual Property developed during an employee's employment should not be placed on the Internet (including any social media site, YouTube, or other similar site), shared with other Schools, or used for any private purposes.
-If you have any questions about what types of work you may be engaged in that could constitute Intellectual Property, please talk to your Division Director.
+Of course, it should be clear that any Intellectual Property developed during an employee's employment should not be placed on the Internet (including any social media site, YouTube, or other similar site), shared with other schools, or used for any private purposes.
+If you have any questions about what types of work you may be engaged in that could constitute Intellectual Property, please talk to the Head of School.

 7.5.
-Inspection Policy
+INSPECTION POLICY